Challenges

 Whistle-blowing system

 Toyo Tire Corporation operates a whistle-blowing system that can also be utilized by suppliers, and conveys information to suppliers through briefing sessions on the CSR Procurement Guidelines and other venues.
-There were no reports from suppliers in 2021.
+There were no reports from suppliers in fiscal 2024.

 Conflict minerals response